AlmostAPhysicist/Flapping-Wings/README.md

 ├── src/                     # Core functionality modules
 ├── Simulations/             # Main simulation files
 │   └── dragonfly.jl             # *Interactive dragonfly wing simulation*
+│   └── fluidanalysis.jl         # *Dragonfly simulation with Fluid Flow analysis*
+│   └── vectorfields.jl          # *General Vector field visualizations*
 ├── Demos-and-Tutorials/     # Learning materials and examples
 ├── Models/                  # 3D model files (.stl, .obj)
 ├── Media/                   # Generated images and videos
 ├── Plots/                   # Generated analysis plots
 └── Notes/                   # Documentation and research papers
 ```

+I would suggest looking into files within the `Simulations` folder as well as some files like `rotation-demo.ipynb` as well as `fluidflow.ipynb` within the `Demos-and-Tutorials` folder for more simpler interactivity.

 ## Setup and Introduction to Julia
 >Julia is a high-level, general-purpose dynamic programming language, designed to be fast and productive, for e.g. data science, artificial intelligence, machine learning, modeling and simulation, most commonly used for numerical analysis and computational science.